virocodes/fn-forecast/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

-6. Complete the steps in the other repo

 ## Approach

 I built a basic Next.js app with Supabase that allows you sign in with Google OAuth or a magic link, has an account page where you can view and set your name/bio, and a main dashboard page where you can input a map code and get shown a graph and table of its last month of peak user data, and a get forecast button, which will then predict the next 30 days and add them to the chart and table.
-I built a separate FastAPI application that has the

 ## Data Collection + Forecasting Technique

 The main struggle with scraping fortnite.gg is that you have the click the "1M" button to get the last months data dynamically rendered, so I couldn't just get the raw html of the page, I had to mock clicking the button and waiting for the new content to render.
 I was originally using Playwright, but it didn't work, as I think fortnite.gg had defenses against scraping and didn't render the new content when the button was clicked, so I switched to ScrapingBee which allowed me to click the button, render the new content, then scrape that from the table.

+Edit: switched from web scraping to using the hidden api found in the network requests of fortnite.gg

 For forecasting, I use a combination of linear regression and weekly seasonality patterns.
 The algorithm calculates the overall trend using linear regression on the historical data, then applies day-of-week seasonality factors derived from past patterns.
 To make predictions feel more natural, I add controlled random variations (up to 15%) to the forecasted values while maintaining the underlying trend and seasonal patterns.